gobbedy/slurm_simulation_toolkit/README.md

 This toolkit provides an automated command-line workflow for launching SLURM job regression tests (```regression.sh```), monitoring these regressions (```regression_status.sh```), and post-processing regression logs to summarize results (using a custom hook in ```regression_status.sh```).

-For clarity, the term 'regression' is short for 'regression test', which is a software industry term meaning a suite of tests used to very code performance (see wikpedia's [Regression Testing page](https://en.wikipedia.org/wiki/Regression_testing)).
+For clarity, the term 'regression' is short for 'regression test', which is a software industry term meaning a suite of tests used to verify code performance (see wikpedia's [Regression Testing page](https://en.wikipedia.org/wiki/Regression_testing)).

 <a name="header3"/>